Eclipse Cloud Development Working Group Charter

 The body may invite any ECD WG member to any of its meetings.
 These invited attendees have no right of vote.

-Strategic members are required to execute the Eclipse Cloud Development Participation Agreement.
-Strategic members are required to commit to three (3) years of Participation Membership.
+Participant Members are required to execute the Eclipse Cloud Development Working Group Participation Agreement.

 |Corporate Revenue||Annual Fees|